khakhalin/notes/keywords/git.md

 To change which branch is considered remote-upstream for your local branch (for example, if you renamed them branches in some weird way, and now need to link everything correctly once again):
 `git branch branch_name --set-upstream-to=origin/your_new_remote_branch_name`
+If this sequence produces an error, sometimes you need to instead push and create a remote branch at the same time.
+For this, you do
+`git push -u origin branch_name`

 Another DIY alternative is just to delete a branch at either local or remote end, and then pull (or push, respectively) to make local and remote repos match again.